top of page

 Consumer Rights Overview

-Canadian consumers are protected by federal and provincial laws that govern fair business practices, advertising, contracts, and safety standards.
+Federal and provincial regulations that regulate fair business practices, advertising, contracts, and safety standards safeguard Canadian customers. .

 Common Consumer Issues